NCronJob-Dev/NCronJob/docs/advanced/global-concurrency.md

 # Global Concurrency
-**NCronJob** utilisies a priority queue with a maximum amount of entries.
+**NCronJob** relies on a priority queue with a maximum amount of entries.
 That is, the queue will only hold and execute a maximum amount of jobs at any given time.
 This is to prevent the system from being overloaded with jobs.

-## The Maxmimum
+## The Maximum
 The global maximum of concurrent jobs is calculated as:

 ```csharp